murkl/arch-os/runtime/README.md

 In this order, and each page shown only if there is something on it:

+- **Language**, if more than one is on offer.
+It is the runtime's own question and comes before everything, the question below included.
+Afterwards it is a row in the settings.
-- **What to do**, if there is more than one tree beside the binary.
+- **What to do**, if the runtime offers more than one module and none was named on the command line.
 Everything after it belongs to whichever was chosen.
-- **Language**, on a machine that has never answered anything, if more than one is on offer.
-Afterwards it is a row in the settings.
 - **The `first` questions**, unnumbered: the few that cannot wait, because everything after them is typed on the keyboard they settle.
-- **Network**, if the tree has an `online.sh` hook.
+- **Network**, if the module has an `online.sh` hook.
-- **The check**, if the tree has a `preflight.sh` hook.
+- **The check**, if the module has a `preflight.sh` hook.
 A failure here is a wall.
-- **Presets**, one page for each the tree declares.
+- **Presets**, one page for each the module declares.
 A set of answers, not a state the program stays in: every value one fills in is an ordinary value from the next page on.
 Offered once, on a machine that has never answered anything.
 A row with **`asks:`** is